Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Generalized Wavelength-Domain Model for Wavelength Arbitration

 In the context of DWDM, microring spectral ordering can be understood as optical lane ordering (or equivalently, optical port mapping).
-From a communication standpoint, the transmitting and receiving endpoints should agree on the data ordering.
-In microring-based DWDM systems, it is preferred that they are cognizant of optical lane ordering during electrical-to-optical and optical-to-electrical conversions\footnote{One may argue that bit orderings at both endpoints are handled at MAC-level serialization and deserialization.
-However, from a transceiver perspective, it is useful to keep track of on-the-fly lane ordering, especially for low-latency applications \cite{sharma2023system}.}.
-We assume an optical port remapper (bit-shuffler backend in Georgas et al.\ \cite{georgas2011addressing}) at the optical transceiver backend to ensure the electrical interfaces at both ends see identical ordering and streamline the data communication.
+From a communication standpoint, transmitting and receiving endpoints should agree on the data ordering.
+In microring-based DWDM systems, it is preferred that they are cognizant of optical lane ordering during electrical-to-optical and optical-to-electrical conversions\footnote{Bit ordering can be handled by MAC-level serialization and deserialization, but it is useful to track bit (lane) ordering at the transceiver level, especially for low-latency applications \cite{sharma2023system}.}.
+We assume an optical port remapper (bit-shuffler backend in Georgas et al.\ \cite{georgas2011addressing}) at the optical transceiver backend to ensure the electrical interfaces at both ends see identical ordering and streamline data communication.
 The level of remapping, proportional to the power and latency cost of the backend, is determined by the enforcement level over the microring spectral ordering post-arbitration.
 In this paper, we adopt the enforcement level as an arbitration policy.